hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 ### Extension priority
 If you have multiple extensions in the extension list, one shown at upper position takes priority.
-As for YouTube, if you want to give priority to PotPlayer's YouTube extension rather than this extension,
+As for YouTube, if you want to give priority to built-in YouTube extension of PotPlayer rather than this extension,
 place **yt-dlp** below **YouTube** by using Up/Down buttons in the extension settings.
 PotPlayer's YouTube extension can start YouTube playback more quickly than yt-dlp extension.
 If the preferred extension fails to process the task, it will be handed over to a lower extension.